Mikescher/ProjectLawfulEbook/README.md

 ## Variants

-I recommend either the `project-lawful-default.epub` or the `project-lawful-avatars.epub` variants (the `-avatars` version contains the post profile-pictures, but is bigger and takes longer to open on older devices).
+I recommend either the `project-lawful-inline.epub` or the `project-lawful-avatars.epub` variants (the `-avatars` version contains the post profile-pictures, but is bigger and takes longer to open on older devices).

 There are 3 different versions of the actual **content** of the files: